Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/5-using-gp-port-zynq.md

 as AXI GPIO and PS GPIO using EMIO interface.
 You can select different use cases by following the instructions on the serial terminal.

-Application software is composed of the following steps:
+The application software is programmed to accomplish the following steps:

 1. Initialize the AXI GPIO module.